-This year the programme has been expanded with a new partnership with the creation of the Essex, Bedfordshire and Hertfordshire Foundation School and with the benefit of funding from the NIHR BRC.
+The programme expanded in 2017 with a new partnership following the creation of the Essex, Bedfordshire, and Hertfordshire Foundation School and with the benefit of funding from the NIHR BRC.
 There are now a total of 24 posts in the Cambridge Academic Foundation Programme.
-More information on the Essex, Bedfordshire and Hertfordshire Foundation School can be found at Appendix 1.
+More information on the Essex, Bedfordshire, and Hertfordshire Foundation School can be found at Appendix 1.